mattwamoto/Afiax-Employee-handbook/benefits/taking_holiday.md

 * Ask your team members if it's okay with them
 * Ask your clients if it's okay with them
 * Ensure your responsibilities are covered whilst you're away
-* Ensure the Made Tech person leading your client workstream or your line manager provides their agreement
+* Ensure the Afiax Connected Healthcare person leading your client workstream or your line manager provides their agreement
 * Ensure that the holiday is placed into HiBob

 ## How is holiday approved?